gfranko/jquery.selectBoxIt.js/README.markdown

 ##Forking
 If you find that you need a feature that SelectBoxIt does not currently support, either let me know via the SelectBoxIt issue tracker, or fork SelectBoxIt on Github and easily extend SelectBoxIt to create your own widget!

-For more documentation on how to do this, take a look at the [documentation](http://gregfranko.com/blog/introducing-the-jquery-plugin-selectboxit/#extending-selectboxit)

 ##Change Log

 `1.0.0` - August 8, 2012 *Stable 1.0 release*